 From Linux to OpenBSD

 I’d long had a curiosity about the Unix philosophy and I tried out FreeBSD, a couple of times, but found it rather frustrating and always went back to Linux.
 Then I tried OpenBSD, simply from curiosity.
-Over a period of about six months I became completely hooked, and four years later I still am.
+Over a period of about six months I became completely hooked, and six years later I still am.

 The transition from Linux to OpenBSD was probably easier for me because the Linux distribution I was coming from was Arch, which is often said to be the most Unix-like version of Linux.
 I very much doubt I shall change my operating system again.
 Ths Unix philosophy is based on KISS and that’s what suits me.